 Finally, it is also worth looking at the few detailed studies on impurity distribution within the accreted lake ice of Lake Vostok (de Angelis et al., 2004, 2005).
-Although the form (solid vs. dissolved) and origin of these impurities might differ from those found in meteoric ice above, both ice types (bottom meteoric ice at EDC and accreted ice at Vostok) have been submitted to intense recrystallization at high temperatures (> -5 °C), potentially involving impurity relocation.
-Indeed, a strong 10-fold increase of grain size is observed in the EDC bottom ice - Fig. 6, and huge - several tens of cm in size - crystals are reported at Vostok (Montagnat et al., 2001).
+Although the form (solid vs. dissolved) and origin of these impurities might differ from those found in meteoric ice above, both ice types (bottom meteoric ice at EDC and accreted ice at Vostok) were submitted to intense recrystallization at high temperatures (> -5 °C), potentially involving impurity relocation.
+Indeed, a strong 10-fold increase of grain size is observed in the EDC bottom ice (Fig. 6), and huge increases (several tens of cm in size-crystals) are reported at Vostok (Montagnat et al., 2001).
 It is interesting to note that the high-resolution spatial distribution of impurities in both EDC (bottom) and Vostok (lake) ice present striking similarities.
 Indeed, fine-scale (1 cm) analyses of ion concentration in accreted ice samples at Vostok (e.g. Fig. 5 in de Angelis et al., 2004) show that Cl, Na, F and NO3 have a uniform distribution throughout the samples, while SO4, Ca and Mg are much more heterogeneous.
-This is clearly the behavior we have underlined in our EDC bottom ice (Figs. 4 and 5): much higher variability in the bottom ice than in the meteoric ice above, and much higher variability for SO4, Ca, Mg and MSA (ion absent in Vostok refrozen ice due to lake water concentration) than for Na, K, Cl and NO3 in both the deep and basal ice layers.
-In the case of the Vostok ac creted ice, de Angelis et al. (2005) observed that Cl, Na and K are incorporated within bubble shaped structures, very likely brine micro-pockets refrozen during the core extraction, while SO4, Ca and Mg are present in aggregates of insoluble material (initially suspended in the lake water), all impurities being originally randomly distributed within

-- the unconsolidated frazil ice lattice.
-These authors then surmise that, as consolidation, grain growth and recrystallization occur at high temperature (-3°C), brine micro droplets containing soluble ionic species like Cl-, Na+ or K+ are not relocated and remain homogeneously distributed throughout the ice lattice, while ions associated to fine solid salt particles, are excluded and gathered with other mineral particles in inclusions of increasing sizes, leading to a greater heterogeneity.
-Although SO4 salts and associ- - ated species clearly could not initially exist as a suspension in lake water in the EDC case (where refreezing of a water body is inconsistent with the isotopic and gas data sets; see Sect.
-4.1. above), they may be formed through in situ chemical reactions and a similar relocation process of atmospheric inputs under recrystallization could have been at work (see Sect.
-5.4 below).
+This is clearly the behaviour we underlined in our EDC bottom ice (Figs. 4 and 5): much higher variability in the basal ice than in the meteoric ice above, and much higher variability for SO4, Ca, Mg and MSA (ion absent in Vostok refrozen ice due to lake water concentration) than for Na, K, Cl and NO3 in both the clean and dispersed basal ice facies.
+In the case of the Vostok accreted ice, de Angelis et al. (2005) observed that Cl, Na and K are incorporated within bubbleshaped structures, very likely brine micro-pockets refrozen during the core extraction, while SO4, Ca and Mg are present in aggregates of insoluble material (initially suspended in the lake water), all impurities being originally randomly distributed within the unconsolidated frazil ice lattice.
+These authors then surmise that, as consolidation, grain growth and re-crystallization occur at high temperature $(-3 \,^{\circ}\text{C})$, brine micro droplets containing soluble salt ionic species like Cl-, Na+ or K+ are not relocated and remain homogeneously distributed throughout the ice lattice, while ions associated to fine solid salt particles, are excluded and gathered with other mineral particles in inclusions of increasing sizes, leading to a greater heterogeneity.
+Although SO4 salts and associated species clearly could not initially exist as a suspension in lake water in the EDC case (where refreezing of a water body is inconsistent with the isotopic and gas data sets (see Sect.
+4.1. above)), they may be formed through in situ chemical reactions and a similar relocation process of atmospheric inputs under recrystallization could have been at work (see sect.
+5.4. below).